marialuizaleitao/monacogp-challenge/README.md

 The code for building the database and the table can be found [here](schema.sql).
 After successfully creating your environment, you can copy the code from [data.sql](data.sql) to insert all the information from the top 8 pilots of this race, retrieved from [wikipedia](https://en.wikipedia.org/wiki/2023_Monaco_Grand_Prix).

-## The Challange
+## The Challenge

-The challange provided by Medium is to write a SQL query that outputs the race result with every car’s difference to the race winner and the car that finished in front of it.
+The challenge provided by Medium is to write a SQL query that outputs the race result with every car’s difference to the race winner and the car that finished in front of it.
 Returning something like this:

 | Car Number | Difference to the Winner | Difference to Previous Pilot |